-Expert interview: How to deal with Wi-Fi issues during the pandemic
+Expert interview: How to deal with Wi-Fi issues working from home

-The global pandemic has turned life upside down for each and every one of us.
-For many, working and studying from home has become the norm, which makes accessibility, speed and quality of Wi-Fi more important in our everyday life than ever before.
-So, what are the challenges home Wi-Fi users face when all family members are using the Internet all at once?
+The global pandemic turned life upside down for each and every one of us.
+For many, working and studying from home has become the norm, which makes accessibility, speed, and quality of Wi-Fi more important in our everyday life than ever before.
+So, what were the challenges home Wi-Fi users faced when all family members were using the Internet all at once?
 And what can we do about them?
 We asked Kajsa Arvidsson, CCO at IOPSYS and Fredik Blümer, CFO at IOPSYS.

-– Now that we are all home at the same time due to corona restrictions, more users simultaneously need to share the uplink to send data, for video conference calls or online classes, says Kajsa Arvidsson.
+– When we were all home at the same time due to corona restrictions, more users simultaneously needed to share the uplink to send data, for video conference calls or online classes, says Kajsa Arvidsson.
 Traditionally, we’ve been more concerned with the downlink to receive data.
 But patterns for data traffic are now changing.
-As work and education for many families has moved into the home space, the issues of using old technology for Wi-Fi, such as outdated gateways, become more and more apparent.
+As work and education for many families have moved into the home space, the issues of using old technology for Wi-Fi, such as outdated gateways, have become more and more apparent.
 Old equipment cannot handle the intense use of uplink for multiple users that is now needed.
 Older gateways were not built for this type of co-existence and only allow specific time slots for up and downlink traffic.
 Newer technologies allow for more efficient simultaneous use of traffic on multiple devices.

 – Another problem that is becoming increasingly noticeable is low bandwidth due to old equipment, adds Fredrik Blümer.
 As more users are handling multiple devices simultaneously, the quality of Wi-Fi is affected.
 The way you notice these problems is usually when you try to use different types of video or audio streaming services – the feed is frequently interrupted or buffering.
 Before the pandemic, one way of saving that all important video conference call with a customer or colleagues, was to ask the kids to stop playing an online video game or to stop streaming a movie.
 But now when we are competing for bandwidth it is usually because someone else is in an equally important video conference or an interactive online class.
 Asking the other family members to log off is simply no longer an option.